-Page Reporting Item Number Title and abstract Title #1a Indicate the study's design with a commonly used term in the title or the abstract 1 Abstract #1b Provide in the abstract an informative and balanced summary of what was done and what was found 2 Introduction Background / rationale #2 Explain the scientific background and rationale for the investigation being reported 3 Objectives #3 State specific objectives, including any prespecified hypotheses 3-4 Methods Study design #4 Present key elements of study design early in the paper 4 Setting #5 Describe the setting, locations, and relevant dates, including periods of 4 recruitment, exposure, follow-up, and data collection recruitment, exposure, follow-up, and data collection
+Page Reporting Item Number Title and abstract Title #1a Indicate the study's design with a commonly used term in the title or the abstract 1 Abstract #1b Provide in the abstract an informative and balanced summary of what was done and what was found 2 Introduction Background / rationale #2 Explain the scientific background and rationale for the investigation being reported 3 Objectives #3 State specific objectives, including any prespecified hypotheses 4

+Methods

-Eligibility criteria #6a Give the eligibility criteria, and the sources and methods of selection of participants.
+Study design #4 Present key elements of study design early in the paper 4 Setting #5 Describe the setting, locations, and relevant dates, including periods of recruitment, exposure, follow-up, and data collection 4 Eligibility criteria #6a Give the eligibility criteria, and the sources and methods of selection of participants.
 5 #7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
 Give diagnostic criteria, if applicable 5 Data sources / measurement #8 For each variable of interest give sources of data and details of methods of assessment (measurement).
 Describe comparability of assessment methods if there is more than one group.
 Give information separately for for exposed and unexposed groups if applicable.
-4 Bias #9 Describe any efforts to address potential sources of bias 5-6 Study size #10 Explain how the study size was arrived at 5 Quantitative variables #11 Explain how quantitative variables were handled in the analyses.
-If applicable, describe which groupings were chosen, and why 5 Statistical methods #12a Describe all statistical methods, including those used to control for confounding 5 Statistical methods #12b Describe any methods used to examine subgroups and interactions 5-6 Statistical methods #12c Explain how missing data were addressed 5 Statistical methods #12d If applicable, describe analytical methods taking account of sampling strategy 6 Statistical methods #12e Describe any sensitivity analyses 6 Results Participants #13a Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed.
+6 Bias #9 Describe any efforts to address potential sources of bias 11 Study size #10 Explain how the study size was arrived at 7 Quantitative variables #11 Explain how quantitative variables were handled in the analyses.
+If applicable, describe which groupings were chosen, and why 5 Statistical methods #12a Describe all statistical methods, including those used to control for confounding 6 Statistical methods #12b Describe any methods used to examine subgroups and interactions 6 Statistical methods #12c Explain how missing data were addressed 6 Statistical methods #12d If applicable, describe analytical methods taking account of sampling strategy n/a Statistical methods #12e Describe any sensitivity analyses n/a Results Participants #13a Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed 7 eligible, included in the study, completing follow-up, and analysed.
 Give information separately for for exposed and unexposed groups if applicable.
-6-7 Participants #13b Give reasons for non-participation at each stage 7

-Participants #13c Consider use of a flow diagram N/A Descriptive data #14a Give characteristics of study participants (eg demographic, clinical, social) and information on exposures and potential confounders.
+Participants #13b Give reasons for non-participation at each stage 7 Participants #13c Consider use of a flow diagram 7 Descriptive data #14a Give characteristics of study participants (eg demographic, clinical, social) and information on exposures and potential confounders.
 Give information separately for exposed and unexposed groups if applicable.
-7-8 Descriptive data #14b Indicate number of participants with missing data for each variable of interest N/A Outcome data #15 Report numbers of outcome events or summary measures.
+7 Descriptive data #14b Indicate number of participants with missing data for each variable of interest 7 Outcome data #15 Report numbers of outcome events or summary measures.
 Give information separately for exposed and unexposed groups if applicable.
-6-7 Main results #16a Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
-Make clear which confounders were adjusted for and why they were included 7-8 Main results #16b Report category boundaries when continuous variables were categorized N/A Main results #16c If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period N/A Other analyses #17 Report other analyses done-e.g., analyses of subgroups and interactions, and sensitivity analyses 7-8 Discussion Key results #18 Summarise key results with reference to study objectives 8 Limitations #19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
+7-9 Main results #16a Give unadjusted estimates and, if applicable, confounder- adjusted estimates and their precision (eg, 95% confidence interval).
+Make clear which confounders were adjusted for and why they were included 7-9 Main results #16b Report category boundaries when continuous variables were categorized 7-9 Main results #16c If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period n/a Other analyses #17 Report other analyses done-e.g., analyses of subgroups and interactions, and sensitivity analyses n/a Discussion Key results #18 Summarise key results with reference to study objectives 12 Limitations #19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
 Discuss both direction and magnitude of any potential bias.
-10 Interpretation #20 Give a cautious overall interpretation considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence.
-8-10 Generalisability #21 Discuss the generalisability (external validity) of the study results 10 Other article is based
+11 Interpretation #20 Give a cautious overall interpretation considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence.
+10-12